awesomerank/awesomerank.github.io/lists/donnemartin/awesome-aws.md

 Community Repos:

-* [barnybug/cli53 :fire::fire::fire: ★1000](https://github.com/barnybug/cli53) - cli53 is a command line tool for Amazon Route 53 which provides import and export from BIND format and simple command line management of Route 53 domains.
+* [barnybug/cli53 :fire::fire::fire::fire: ★1000](https://github.com/barnybug/cli53) - cli53 is a command line tool for Amazon Route 53 which provides import and export from BIND format and simple command line management of Route 53 domains.
 * [winebarrel/roadworker :fire::fire:](https://github.com/winebarrel/roadworker) - Roadworker is a tool to manage Route53.
 It defines the state of Route53 using DSL, and updates Route53 according to DSL.

 ### S3